 Rhaedr Y Graig Lwyd – Conwy Falls

-There is a 10-minute walk to these falls down a steep trail that is rocky in parts.
-It’s a significant amount of water that comes down the chasm, releasing into this point with only a large rocky outcrop parting the way.
+A 10-minute walk to these falls takes you down a steep, rocky trail.
+A significant amount of water comes down the chasm, releasing into this point, with only a large rocky outcrop parting the way.

 Swallow Falls

 Two viewing points are at this very accessible waterfall.
-There are stairs leading to the bottom viewpoint where this photo below was taken from.
+Stairs lead to the bottom viewpoint, from which this photo below was taken.

 I hope that this blog has inspired you to explore Wales for yourself.